gradientinstitute/ai-impact-control-panel/README.md

 To get into a venv, do `poetry shell`.

-## Generating data and models
+## Generating data

-`deva-gen` is the command for generating.
+`deva-sim` is the command for generating data.
 See the --help.

-It takes a scenario folder -- see `scenario/example` for an example.
+It takes a toml configuration file -- see `data/fraud.toml` for an example.

 For generating data, run:

-`deva-gen scenarios/example data`

-For a model on that data:
+`deva-sim data/fraud.toml`

+It will output `data/fraud_train.csv` and `data/fraud_test.csv`.

+## Generating Scenarios

+These are fake clients, with their own candidate models trained on the data To generate candidate models, run, for example:

-`deva-gen scenarios/example model`
+`deva-gen scenarios/fraud`

 ## Data and Model configs

 See the example scenario for commented versions of the configs.

-## Running the dash
+## Running the server

-Currently just a skeleton, but try:

-`deva-dash`
+Go to the server folder. start the backend with `server/mlserver/run.sh`

+To start the frontend, go to `server/deva-ts` and from there run `yarn start`.

 ## Running an interactive demo